Telescope Equations

 That means the exit pupil gives me the same information that the surface brightness does, without calculating squares of anything.
 The exit pupil gives me a simple way of defining and transferring settings from one scope to another, as follows:

-Check out "The Power of the Exit Pupil" example below to see how much more easily you can solve problems this way.
+Check out "The Power of the Exit Pupil" example below to see how easily you can solve problems this way.

 Exit Pupil and the Resolving Power of the Eye